 As leaders, coaching and developing talent is imperative.
 Leaders constantly balance day-to-day demands, crises and short-term priorities with longer-term strategic and big-picture thinking.
-With all of this weighing in the balance, it’s not surprising that coaching, mentoring and developing are consistently some of the lowest scoring competencies across many 360° assessments, including the tens of thousands of respondents to Linkage’s Leadership Assessment Instrument™.
+With all of this weighing in the balance, it’s not surprising that coaching, mentoring and developing are consistently some of the lowest scoring competencies across many 360° assessments.

 What’s interesting about this data is that it’s consistent across many levels of leadership.
 We find that front-line supervisors are as likely to struggle with the necessary skills as well as finding time to coach as executives are, even though their focuses are significantly different.

 To coach effectively, you must know and understand the people that work with you—especially those reporting to you.
 Sounds easy enough, right?
 Not so much.
 In addition to the aforementioned time constraints, the needs of one direct report can be drastically different from those of another.